jhuckaby/textual-chatter/README.md

 This is based on a feature in [Skylight](https://github.com/mintchaos/Skylight).

+## Fixed Width Nickname Gutter

+Chatter has a fixed width area for nicknames, which is much better for reading chats, in my opinion.
+If nicknames are too long to fit, they are chopped with an ellipsis.

+This is based on a feature in [Skylight](https://github.com/mintchaos/Skylight).

 ## Copyright and Legal

 Chatter for Textual is copyright (c) 2013 - 2014 by Joseph Huckaby and PixlCore.com.
 It is released under the MIT License (see below).